youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 Ex.
 Decision Tree, Random Forest.

-### Q15: Explain the kernel trick in SVM and why we use it and how to choose what kernel to use? ###
+### Q15: Explain the kernel trick in SVM.
+Why do we use it and how to choose what kernel to use? ###
 Answer:
 Kernels are used in SVM to map the original input data into a particular higher dimensional space where it will be easier to find patterns in the data and train the model with better performance.

-For eg.: If we have binary class data which form a ring-like pattern (inner and outer rings representing two different class instances) when plotted in 2D space, a linear SVM kernel will not be able to differentiate the two classes well when compared to a RBF (radial basis function) kernel, mapping the data into a particular higher dimensional space where the two classes are clearly separable.
+For eg.: If we have binary class data which form a ring-like pattern (inner and outer rings representing two different class instances) when plotted in 2D space, a linear SVM kernel will not be able to differentiate the two classes well when compared to an RBF (radial basis function) kernel, mapping the data into a particular higher dimensional space where the two classes are clearly separable.

-Typically without the kernel trick, in order to calculate support vectors and support vector classifiers, we need first to transform data points one by one to the higher dimensional space, and do the calculations based on SVM equations in the higher dimensional space, then return the results.
-The ‘trick’ in the kernel trick is that we design the kernels based on some conditions as mathematical functions that are equivalent to a dot product in the higher dimensional space without even having to transform data points to the higher dimensional space. i.e we can calculate support vectors and support vector classifiers in the same space where the data is provided which saves a lot of time and calculations.
+Typically without the kernel trick, in order to calculate support vectors and support vector classifiers, we need first to transform data points one by one to the higher dimensional space, do the calculations based on SVM equations in the higher dimensional space, and then return the results.
+The ‘trick’ in the kernel trick is that we design the kernels based on some conditions as mathematical functions that are equivalent to a dot product in the higher dimensional space without even having to transform data points to the higher dimensional space. i.e. we can calculate support vectors and support vector classifiers in the same space where the data is provided which saves a lot of time and calculations.

-Having domain knowledge can be very helpful in choosing the optimal kernel for your problem, however in the absence of such knowledge following this default rule can be helpful:
+Having domain knowledge can be very helpful in choosing the optimal kernel for your problem, however, in the absence of such knowledge following this default rule can be helpful:
-For linear problems, we can try linear or logistic kernels and for nonlinear problems, we can use RBF or Gaussian kernels.
+For linear problems, we can try linear or logistic kernels, and for nonlinear problems, we can use RBF or Gaussian kernels.

 ![Alt_text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Kerenl%20trick.png)

-### Q16: Define the cross-validation process and the motivation behind using it? ###
+### Q16: Define the cross-validation process and the motivation behind using it. ###
 Cross-validation is a technique used to assess the performance of a learning model in several subsamples of training data.
 In general, we split the data into train and test sets where we use the training data to train our model and the test data to evaluate the performance of the model on unseen data and validation set for choosing the best hyperparameters.
 Now, a random split in most cases(for large datasets) is fine.
-But for smaller datasets, it is susceptible to loss of important information present in the data in which it was not trained.
-Hence, cross-validation though computationally bit expensive combats this issue.
+However, for smaller datasets, it is susceptible to loss of important information present in the data in which it was not trained.
+Hence, cross-validation though computationally expensive combats this issue.

-The process of cross-validation is as the following:
+The process of cross-validation is as follows:

 1. Define k or the number of folds
 2. Randomly shuffle the data into K equally-sized blocks (folds)
 3. For each i in fold 1 to k train the data using all the folds except for fold i and test on the fold i.
 3. Average the K validation/test error from the previous step to get an estimate of the error.

-This process aims in accomplishing the following:
+This process aims to accomplish the following:
 1- Prevent overfitting during training by avoiding training and testing on the same subset of the data points

 2- Avoid information loss by using a certain subset of the data for validation only.
 This is important for small datasets.